-Students in this course will learn and practice using a common medical records management software application in a simulated medical office.
+In this course, students will learn and practice using a common medical records management software application in a simulated medical office.
 Students will learn and practice entering patient information, posting charges, payments, running financial reports and filing insurance claims.
+The course also focuses on the health record side of electronic records and will provide students with hands-on experience documenting patient histories, medications, procedures, injections, and laboratory testing.